School of Law Legal Clinics

 Professor Smith practiced at Legal Services of New Jersey where she was the inaugural recipient of the Cole Fellowship.
 The fellowship recognizes extraordinary commitment to securing social and economic justice for people in poverty.

-Professor Smith has represented numerous low-wage employees in unpaid wage, human trafficking, and other employment matters.
+Professor Smith and her students have represented numerous low-wage employees in unpaid wage, human trafficking, and other employment matters.
 Committed to community legal education, Professor Smith has led trainings for workers and organizers, conducted outreach to farmworkers and day laborers, and authored know-your-rights publications.

 Professor Smith received her B.A. from Brown University, J.D. from the University of Wisconsin School of Law, and L.LM. from The George Washington University Law School.

-Joint Employment in the Agricultural Sector in WHO IS AN EMPLOYEE AND WHO IS THE EMPLOYER?: PROCEEDINGS OF THE NEW YORK UNIVERSITY 68TH ANNUAL CONFERENCE ON LABOR (LexisNexis, 2016) (Series editor: Samuel Estreicher; Volume editor: Kati L. Griffith) (with Patricia Kakalec) (forthcoming).
+Joint Employment in the Agricultural Sector in WHO IS AN EMPLOYEE AND WHO IS THE EMPLOYER?: PROCEEDINGS OF THE NEW YORK UNIVERSITY 68TH ANNUAL CONFERENCE ON LABOR (LexisNexis, 2016) (Series editor: Samuel Estreicher; Volume editor: Kati L. Griffith) (with Patricia Kakalec).